 Meetings of the TCs shall be conducted by the Chairman, according to the By‑laws and Rules of Ecma.
 A representative of the Secretariat shall act as Secretary for all TC meetings.
 The Vice-Chairman or an appointed TC expert should assist the secretary and should act for the secretary if the latter is unable to attend.

-Agenda for meetings of the TCs shall be prepared by the Chairman and an officer of the Secretariat taking into account suggestions made by members of the Committee.
+Agenda for meetings of the TCs shall be prepared by the Chairman and an officer of the Secretariat taking into account suggestions made by members of the TC.
 The agenda shall be made available to all members three weeks before each meeting; at the opening of the meeting it can be updated and it shall be approved.